 Yet these scooter companies are running away from their responsibility.
 Every time you pay to use one of their scooters, you agree to a waiver of liability egregiously geared in their favor.
 It is an uphill battle for those injured by these scooters due to the oppressive liability releases these scooter companies make you sign.

 Contact Our Firm Today

-But if you or someone you know has been injured while riding an e-scooter or been hit by someone riding an e-scooter and injured, then give Samples Ames a call and we can explain your options to you at no cost.
+But if you or someone you know has been injured while riding an e-scooter or been hit by someone riding an e-scooter and injured, then contact an experienced personal injury attorney.
+Give Samples Ames a call and we can explain your options to you at no cost.
 We will consult with you on who should be responsible, and who can be held responsible.
 If you need medical care and do not have insurance, we will explain the options that are available.
 The thing that drives us here is finding creative ways to make reckless companies pay for the havoc, mayhem, and tragedy they cause in our community.
 Even if you just have questions we are always happy to talk.
 In the meantime, please be safe and please pass on the message that, while these scooters can be useful, they also present a serious danger—one that can alter lives forever.